 “Forgiveness is giving up the hope that the past could be any different.”
 Forgive, So You Can Truly Live: ~ Oprah Winfrey via HuffPost http://huff.to/10OkRqn

 June 26, 2012 Leave a comment

-Jordan Adler, a very successful SendOut Cards distrbutor, hosts a weekly conference call which recently featured a conversation with Dr. Ivan Misner, Founder & Chairman of BNI (Business Network International.)
+I was on a conference call which included a conversation with Dr. Ivan Misner, Founder & Chairman of BNI (Business Network International.)
 Founded in 1985, with over 6150 chapters all over the world and with 143,000 members, BNI is considered the #1 business networking organization on the planet.

 |Visibility||I know who you are and what you do.|